dblume/dotfiles/README.md

 #### What's not installed

+1. .dircolors (There are instructions in .bashrc to lighten the color of directories.)
-1. Private data like keys, get those from the USB4 bioport in the back of your neck.
+2. Private data like keys, get those from the USB4 bioport in the back of your neck.

 ### Is it any good?